burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Semantic Requirements.
 * Complexity Requirements.

 The only requirements that we can express with C++ concepts are syntactic ones.
-Explicitly specifying any and all non-obvious semantic and complexity requirements of a concept right now should be done in the form of code comments or other documentation.
+Explicitly specifying any non-obvious semantic and complexity requirements of a concept right now should be done in the form of code comments or other documentation.

 General things about [concept](https://en.cppreference.com/w/cpp/language/constraints):